-Normally, no more than four students will be admitted to the doctoral program each year (one additional student is sometimes admitted on an Irish Studies fellowship, and there is additional support for diversity candidates and other exceptional students).
-The small number of students makes a flexible program possible, individually shaped to suit the interests and needs of each student.
+Normally, no more than four candidates will join the doctoral program each year (one additional candidate is sometimes admitted on an Irish Studies fellowship).
+The small cohorts make a flexible program possible, individually shaped to suit the interests and needs of each candidate.

-All students accepted into the program receive stipends and tuition remission.
-Fellowships are renewed for five years as long as the student is making satisfactory progress toward completion of requirements for the degree.
+All candidates accepted into the program receive stipends and tuition remission.
+Stipends are guaranteed for five years as long as the candidate is making satisfactory progress toward completion of requirements for the degree.

-Three doctoral seminars are to be taken in consecutive semesters over the first two years of the program.
-The remainder of the student’s program may include other graduate courses in the English Department or related disciplines, small reading groups, or individual tutorials shaped around the candidate’s preparation for examinations.
-Ideally, students will have taken four to six courses in addition to the doctoral seminars by the end of the second year.
-A student-initiated pedagogy colloquium accompanies student teaching, and an advanced professionalization colloquium is taken in the third or fourth year.
+Four required doctoral seminars are to be taken in consecutive semesters over the first two years of the program.
+The remainder of the candidate’s program may include other graduate courses in the English Department or related disciplines, small reading groups, or individual tutorials shaped around the candidate’s preparation for examinations.
+A candidate-organized pedagogy colloquium accompanies the teaching years, and an advanced professionalization colloquium is taken in the third or fourth year.

 Candidates must demonstrate an ability to read two foreign languages or a working knowledge and application of one foreign language and its literature.
 The first alternative requires successful performance on two translation examinations in which a short text must be translated adequately (with use of a dictionary) in two hours, or a grade of B or better in two intensive reading summer courses (or one exam and a B in one language course).
 The second involves submitting a paper in which knowledge of the foreign language is used to work out a literary question or translating a substantial critical or literary text currently unavailable in English.
 Commonly, enrollment in language courses or in graduate electives on translation accompanies the completion of the assignment.

-Each student will direct a course of study toward completion of three examinations—a minor field exam by the end of the second year, a major field exam by the end of the third year, and a dissertation prospectus exam.
+Each candidate will direct a course of study toward completion of three examinations—a minor field exam by the end of the second year, a major field exam by the end of the third year, and a dissertation prospectus exam.